 Last month the Health Secretary Matt Hancock announced a £487 million funding package to transform technology in hospitals, making “care better for patients” and “life easier for staff”.
 Here Paul Timms, Managing Director, shares his thoughts on how these funds could be best used within the NHS.

 The starting point should still be the NHS infrastructure.
-There are some great examples of specific sites around the UK that are operating an optimised infrastructure, however nationally there is still a need for this to be addressed.
+There are some great examples of specific sites around the UK that are operating an optimised infrastructure, however nationally there is a still a need for this to addressed.
 Nationwide, health and care organisations are not operating within the minimum annual investment to deliver services digitally.
 The wider adoption of services, such as GOVROAM, allow multi-disciplinary teams (MDT) to operate technology regardless of the location.
 Wireless is undoubtedly key, but it is dependent on establishing the right infrastructure to support it.

 Maintaining a continued drive towards interoperability should also be a focus.
 Building on record sharing that scales up from a single Trust to an STP and eventually across an entire region.
 Combining interoperability with data sharing standards will allow clinicians to access increasing amounts of data for a specific patient increasing informed decision making.
 The end goal will see local health and social care records being accessed from anywhere across the UK.

 The use of AI across the NHS will certainly increase, and we have already seen the benefits of AI in both Voice Recognition and Enterprise Image Management.
 This is only just the start and we can expect to see shared machine learning continuing to drive AI forward.
 AI is set to transform health and social care with the reduction in time for professionals spent on routine work allowing for more time to be spend on treatment and complex cases.
 The range of roles that Ai machines can cover is only ever limited by our own imagination.